-- Dress Comfortably.
-Do not wear nice clothing.
-Dress in comfortable and loose-fitting clothes.
-Shirts that can be buttoned or zipped up are preferred. - Do NOT wear any makeup, jewelry, cosmetic creams, contacts, hair products, deodorant, sunscreen, and remove all piercings. - Arrival to Facility.
-Have someone accompany you to and from the surgical center.
-Arrive at the pre-designated time and remember to bring a form of identification.
+Dress Comfortably: Dress in comfortable, clean, and loose-fitting clothes.
+Shirts that can be buttoned or zipped up are preferred.

+• DO NOT wear any makeup, jewelry, cosmetic creams, hair products, deodorant, sunscreen, and remove all piercings.

 POST-OPERATIVE INSTRUCTIONS FOR LOWER BLEPHAROPLASTY